Search for Important Questions

 2. Explain self theory of Rogers.

-3. Types of traits according to Allport.
+3. Meaning of need according to Henry Murray.

 1. Discuss the role of basal ganglia in instrumental conditioning.

-3. Explain the differences among insomnia, hypersomnia, and parasomnias based on their symptoms.
+2. Explain the differences among insomnia, hypersomnia, and parasomnias based on their symptoms.

 1. Discuss the nature and scope of social psychology.

-2. Describe the verbal and nonverbal factors in impression formation of person perception.
+3. Describe the verbal and nonverbal factors in impression formation of person perception.

 1. Briefly describe the scope of the study of social psychology.